-Spring Writer in Residencies
+Spring Writer in Residence

 Each spring, the Kratz Center for Creative Writing welcomes a writer in residence to Goucher College.
 Over the course of the semester, the writer in residence teaches an advanced fiction writing course, conducts tutorials with students, performs a reading on campus, autographs books, visits classes, and bonds with students and community.